 Sunlite provides innovative products both locally and nationally.

-In 2016, a Sunlite research and technology proposal was one of 134 SBIR Phase II General proposals (out of 323 total) selected by NASA to support the development of technologies in
+In 2016, a Sunlite research and technology proposal was one of 134 SBIR Phase II General proposals (out of 323 total) selected by NASA to support the development of technologies in technical merit and feasibility, in addition to the experience, qualifications and facilities of the submitting business.

-Lighting for Lydia's Restaurant,

-Kansas City, MO

-the areas of aeronautics,

-science, human exploration

-and operations, and

-space technology.

-Proposals were selected

-according to their
+Lighting for Lydia's Restaurant, Kansas City, MO the areas of aeronautics, science, human exploration and operations, and space technology.
+Proposals were selected according to their

-Lighting for Dragon Ceiling Exhibit,
+Lighting for Dragon Ceiling Exhibit, Nelson-Atkins Museum, Kansas City, MO

-Nelson-Atkins Museum,

-Kansas City, MO